 - Fast shutter speed.

-- Props – in our case a real “Harry Potter Broom”
+- Props – in our case, a real “Harry Potter Broom”

-- Creative captions complete the illusion.
+- Creative captions complete the illusion of a broomstick flying.

 As a photographer, my job was to freeze a moment in time.
-In the photo above and the two below I used a shutter speed of 1/640.
-Had I used a slow speed their legs would blur, and it would be obvious that they are jumping:
+I used a shutter speed of 1/640 for these photos.
+Had I used a slower speed, their legs would blur, and it would be obvious that they are jumping.

 In reality, Sarah is dropping the broomstick, being careful to keep her hand in the proper position to appear as if she is retrieving it.
 Here I also used a fast shutter speed to freeze the action.

 Give it a try, but be prepared to take lots of photos to get the effect you want.
 Here are two that just didn’t capture the illusion of broomstick flying:

 Photo credit: Gordon Milligan (CC BY 2.0)

 At the time we visited, our girls were Harry Potter fans, having read all the Harry Potter books and seen all eight Harry Potter films multiple times.
 We also celebrated our daughter’s birthday by taking her on a Harry Potter: Warner Brothers Studio Tour just outside of London.